Cemented carbide: Pobedit

 Pobedit (победи́т) is a sintered carbide alloy of about 90% tungsten carbide as a hard phase, and about 10% cobalt (Co) as a binder phase, with a small amount of additional carbon.
-It was developed in the Soviet Union in 1929, it is described as a material from which cutting tools are made.
+Developed in the Soviet Union in 1929, it is described as a material from which cutting tools are made.
 Later a number of similar alloys based on tungsten and cobalt were developed, and the name of 'pobedit' was retained for them as well.

 Pobedit is usually produced by powder metallurgy in the form of plates of different shapes and sizes.
 The manufacturing process is as follows: a fine powder of tungsten carbide (or other refractory carbide) and a fine powder of binder material such as cobalt or nickel both get intermixed and then pressed into the appropriate forms.
 Pressed plates are sintered at a temperature close to the melting point of the binder metal, which yields a very tight and solid substance.

 The plates of this superhard composite are applied to manufacturing of metal-cutting and drilling tools; they are usually soldered on the cutting tool tips.
 Heat post-treatment is not required.
 The pobedit inserts at the tips of drill bits are still very widespread in Russia.